Catholic dogmatic theology: Modern era (1500–1900)

 The Protestant Reformation brought about a more accurate definition of important Catholic articles of faith.
-From the period of the Renaissance the revival of classical studies gave new vigour to exegesis and patrology, while the Reformation stimulated the universities which had remained Catholic, especially in Spain (Salamanca, Alcalá, Coimbra) and in the Netherlands (Louvain), to intellectual research.
+From the period of the Renaissance the revival of classical studies gave new vigour to exegesis and patrology, while the Reformation stimulated the universities which had remained Catholic, especially in Spain (Salamanca, Alcalá), Portugal (Coimbra) and in the Netherlands (Louvain), to intellectual research.
 The Sorbonne of Paris regained its lost prestige only towards the end of the sixteenth century.
 Among the religious orders the newly founded Society of Jesus probably contributed most to the revival and growth of theology.
 Matthias Joseph Scheeben distinguishes five phases in this period.

 First phase: to the Council of Trent (1500–1570)

 The whole literature of this period bears an apologetical and controversial character and deals with those subjects which had been attacked most bitterly: the rule and sources of faith, the Church, grace, the sacraments, especially the holy Eucharist.
 Peter Canisius (d.
 1597) gave to the Catholics not only his world-renowned catechism, but also a most valuable Mariology.

 In England John Fisher, Bishop of Rochester (d.
 1535), and Thomas More (d.
 1535) championed the cause of the Catholic faith.
 The Jesuit Nicholas Sanders wrote one of the best treatises on the Church.
 In Belgium the professors of the University of Louvain opened new paths for the study of theology, foremost among them were: Jodocus Ravesteyn (d.
 1570), and John Hessels (d.
 1566).

 In France Jacques Merlin, and Gilbert Génebrard (d.
 1597) rendered great services to dogmatic theology.
 Sylvester Prierias (d.
 1523), Ambrose Catharinus (d; 1553), and Cardinal Seripandus are the boast of Italy.
 But, above all other countries, Spain is distinguished: Alphonsus of Castro (d.
 1558), Michael de Medina (d.
 1578), Peter de Soto (d.
 1563).
 Some of their works have remained classics, such as "De natura et gratia" (Venice 1547) of Dominic Soto; "De justificatione libri XV" (Venice, 1546) of Andrew Vega; "De locis theologicis" (Salamanca, 1563) of Melchior Cano.